tellerops/teller/README.md

 This poses a challenge.
 We need some way to "wire" the keys `MG_PASS` and `MAILGUN_PASS` and declare a relationship of source (`MG_PASS`) and destination, or sink (`MAILGUN_PASS`).

-For this, you can label mappings as `source` and couple with the appropriate sink as `sink` (use same label value for both to wire them together).
+For this, you can label mappings as `source` and couple with the appropriate sink as `sink`, effectively creating a graph of wirings.
+We call this `graph-drift` (use same label value for both to wire them together).
 Then, source values will be compared against sink values in your configuration:

 ```yaml
 providers: